We're happy to hear from you!

 - Our library and archives are available to serious researchers upon advance request (see Library and Archives section).
 All research is conducted under controlled conditions.

 - Simple questions asking if we have a particular photo or some general information about a railroad or piece of equipment can be handled by E-mail.
-Understand that US mail inquiries generally receive priority; include a return E-mail address in your letter so we can expedite a response if appropriate.
+If you write us by US mail, include an E-mail address in your letter so we can expedite a response if appropriate.